OFFENSIVE COACHING STAFF

 The 1994 season saw not just a national championship, but a 12-0 mark and the No. 1 ranking in the NJCAA through the entire season.
 For his efforts, Pippin was named the NJCAA Coach of the Year and was recently inducted into the TVCC Hall of Fame.

 Pippin, a Mesquite, Texas, native played his football for North Mesquite High School, Cisco Junior College and Tennessee Tech University where he obtained his two degrees and began his coaching career.
 Pippin is married to the former Sally Horton and they have four girls; Natalie, Holly, Libby and Gracie.
+He published an award winning instructional book on the 4-2-5 defense called "CHAOS" which is still available at Amazon and Barnes and Noble bookstores.

 LARRY SMITH | OUTSIDE WIDE RECEIVERS